JBScaled/t1-intent-poc/README.md

 1.  `npm run createIntent` - Creates an intent on t1.
 2.  `npm run queryIntent` - Queries the created intent.
 3.  `npm run claimIntent` - A filler claims the intent.
+4.  `npm run queryIntent` - Queries the created intent.
-4.  `npm run fulfillIntent` - The filler transfers funds on Sepolia.
+5.  `npm run fulfillIntent` - The filler transfers funds on Sepolia.
-5.  `npm run queryIntent` - Queries the intent again to verify fulfillment.
+6.  `npm run queryIntent` - Queries the intent again to verify fulfillment.
-6.  `npm run claimPayment` - The filler claims their reward.
+7.  `npm run claimPayment` - The filler claims their reward.

 ### **Run the Full Intent Expiration Flow**
 ***Note: Be sure to adjust the `INTENT_ID` in the `.env` when running this script multiple times on the same test contract.***